Adopted: January 29, 2017; Amended January 28, 2018; Amended July 24, 2018

 Section 6.
 Additional Duties.

-The Local Executive Committee may assign additional temporary duties to an officer of the Local, so long as such assignments do not conflict with the designation of responsibilities outlined in the Bylaws.
+The Local Steering Committee may assign additional temporary duties to an officer of the Local, so long as such assignments do not conflict with the designation of responsibilities outlined in the Bylaws.

 Section 1.
 Composition.

-The Local Executive Committee will be composed of the four officers of the Local, the chair(s) of Local Youth Sections, and the chair(s) of any Local Branches.
+The Local Steering Committee will be composed of the four officers of the Local, the chair(s) of Local Youth Sections, the chair(s) of any Local Branches, and all Coordinators, as established under the Bylaws.

 Section 2.
 Duties.

-(a) The Executive Committee administers the affairs of the Local and oversees the implementation of the decisions of the General and Regular Meetings; it may also propose policy to the General and Regular Meetings.
-It shall have the power to receive reports of any Committee or Branch, and advise thereon, to call emergency meetings of the Local, and to act on any matter that requires immediate and urgent action.
-The Executive Committee is the regular executive body of the Local, and thus subordinate to its Legislative bodies, the General and Regular Meetings.
+(a) The Steering Committee administers the affairs of the Local and oversees the implementation of the decisions of the General and Regular Meetings; it may also propose policy to the General and Regular Meetings.
+It shall have the power to receive reports of any Committee, Working Group, or Branch, and advise thereon, to call emergency meetings of the Local, and to act on any matter that requires immediate and urgent action.
+The Steering Committee is the regular executive body of the Local, and thus subordinate to its Legislative bodies, the General and Regular Meetings.

 Section 3.
 Meetings.

-The meetings of the Executive Committee will be held at the call of the Chair at such intervals as may be determined by a prior Executive Committee Meeting or by consultation with any three members of the Executive Committee.
-All members of the Executive Committee must (ordinarily) be given four days oral or written notice of regular Executive Committee Meetings; a 24-hour notice may be given under special emergency circumstances.
+The meetings of the Steering Committee will be held monthly at the call of the Chair or at such intervals as may be determined by a prior Steering Committee Meeting.
+All members of the Steering Committee must (ordinarily) be given four days oral or written notice of regular Steering Committee Meetings; a 24-hour notice may be given under special emergency circumstances.

 Section 4.
 Quorum.

-A quorum of three members of the Executive Committee is required for the transaction of Executive Committee business.
+A quorum of five members of the Steering Committee is required for the transaction of Steering Committee business.

 ARTICLE VII.
 Amendments.